corda/corda-runtime-os/applications/tools/p2p-test/p2p-setup/README.md

 * The `tlsCertificates` should contain the content of the certificates (in PEM format).
 * The `tlsCertificatesFiles` can be used as an alternative to `tlsCertificates` with a path to a valid certificate file (in PEM format).
 * The `sessionKeyTenantId` is the tenant ID under which the session initiation key is stored.
-* `publicKey` is the public key in PEM format
+* `publicSessionKey` is the session public key in PEM format
-* `publicKeyFile` can be an alternative to `publicKey` with path to the public key in PEM format.
+* `publicSessionKeyFile` can be an alternative to `publicSessionKey` with path to the session public key in PEM format.

 4. Run the command:
 ```bash